Authors and literary profits: royalties to person other than author

 Copyright royalties received by an individual other than the author, composer etc (unless they form part of the receipts of a trade or represent post-cessation receipts - see BIM50740), are chargeable to Income Tax as miscellaneous income.
 A deduction should be given, where appropriate, for agents’ commission.

 Copyright royalties received by a company are dealt with under the intangible assets regime.
 See CIRD10000 onwards.

-Where it is claimed that royalties are not chargeable because of the decision in Hume v Asquith 45TC251, the case should be referred to CTISA (Technical).
+Where it is claimed that royalties are not chargeable because of the decision in Hume v Asquith 45TC251, the case should be referred to Business Profits (Technical).